 I’ve used a Leuchtturm1917 – Dotted A5 for my daily Bullet Journal.
 I love the dotted version as it helps me keep everything straight, but it’s not visually “overwhelming” like a normal square or lined version would be to me.

-I also got a Leuchtturm1917 – Dotted Master A4 (hard cover) for my project related stuff.
+I also got a Leuchtturm1917 – Dotted Master A4 (hardcover) for my project related stuff.
 So anything regarding my blog and Etsy store will go in here.
 I wanted a bigger version so I’d have enough space for e.g. my editorial calendar, my traffic tracking and so on.
 It really is a perfect size to fit that all in.

-Another notebook that I see many use is the Moleskin.
+Another notebook that I see many people use is the Moleskin.
 I have a Moleskine – Plain A5 that I bought a long time ago when I didn’t know there were dotted versions (argh).
 But of course Moleskin also comes with dotted versions.
-They also have watercolor notebooks which has been on my wish list for a while.
+They also have watercolor notebooks which have been on my wish list for a while.

 My absolute favorite pen for writing (at the moment) is the Uni Pin pens.
 They don’t smudge, they don’t bleed through and they’re thin enough to write small but not be too thin in the lines.

 Another favorite is the Pilot FriXion, Extra Fine Point pens.
 This pen is amazing!
 It’s a gel pen but you can erase what you’ve written or doodled!
 There’s a rubber thingy at the end of the pen that you erase with, just like you would with a normal eraser.
 I have them in a lot of colors and in different sizes.
 My favorite is the small one (0.5) but I also have the 0.7 sizes.